 Departments are the entity organizations form to organize people, reporting relationships, and work.
 Departments are organized in a way that best supports the:

 - accomplishment of the unit's purpose or mission within the organization, and

 Departments are usually organized by functions such as human resources, marketing, administration, and sales.
 But, a department can be organized in any way that makes sense for the customer.

-What would you do if you had a Human Resources employee who could improve the company’s profit margins, positively impact the cost of goods sold, lower the day’s sales outstanding, and increase the price/earning ratio while liquidating overhead costs to the business - and still deliver both flawless traditional HR services?
+What would you do if you had a Human Resources employee who could improve the company’s profit margins, have a positive impact on the cost of goods sold, lower the day’s sales outstanding, and increase the price/earning ratio while liquidating overhead costs to the business—and still deliver both flawless traditional HR services?

 Pretty harsh words, especially when HR practitioners are trying to reinvent HR.
-We have all heard that HR needs to become more strategic to gain a seat at the “proverbial” table, and that we need to be more business-oriented.
+You have all heard that HR needs to become more strategic to gain a seat at the “proverbial” table and that you need to be more business-oriented.
 Here are thoughts on how to conduct Human Resources strategic planning.